 Loeb’s hedge fund said yesterday it bought a stake in Morgan Stanley, and predicted the New York-based bank’s shares may double as brokerage margins improve and management devises a “bold fix” for the fixed-income trading business.
 State Street Corp.
-(STT), the third-largest custody bank, came under pressure from Peltz in October 2011 to increase profitability, cut expenses and put shareholder returns ahead of acquisitions.
+(STT:US), the third-largest custody bank, came under pressure from Peltz in October 2011 to increase profitability, cut expenses and put shareholder returns ahead of acquisitions.

 “We need more Dan Loebs than we need regulators,” Mayo said.
 “We need more shareholders to step up to the plate.”

-Morgan Stanley (MS) should “upgrade” its directors, with one member of the bank’s board “familiar to us from previous corporate governance battles we have fought against moribund boards,” Loeb wrote in a letter to investors.
+Morgan Stanley (MS:US) should “upgrade” its directors, with one member of the bank’s board “familiar to us from previous corporate governance battles we have fought against moribund boards,” Loeb wrote in a letter to investors.
 He previously pushed for an overhaul at Yahoo!
 Inc. and won the ouster of Chairman Roy Bostock, who is a Morgan Stanley director.

 Morgan Stanley also needs to improve its fixed-income, currency and commodities business this year, Third Point said.